 Add the onions, coriander, curry paste, chilli and lime rind and juice and process until smooth.

 Allow the mixture to rest for a little while - it'll be quite warm from the processing and will stick to your hands.
+Chill in the fridge for thirty minutes or so, just to let it rest and firm up a bit.

 Lightly flour your hands and make the mixture into 16 little cakes or 8 larger ones.